arunponnaiah/algorithms/README.md

-problems solving:
+Algorithms:
 ----------------
-	This project has basic problems and its solutions using java.
+	This project has solutions to different problems using java programming language.